d2l-ai/d2l-en/chapter_deep-learning-computation/custom-layer.md

 * We can design custom layers via the Block class.
 This allows us to define flexible new layers that behave differently from any existing layers in the library.
 * Once defined, custom layers can be invoked in arbitrary contexts and architectures.
-* Blocks can have local parameters, which are stored as a `ParameterDict` object in each Blovk's `params` attribute.
+* Blocks can have local parameters, which are stored in a `ParameterDict` object in each Block's `params` attribute.

 ## Exercises